cakephp/docs/en/orm/table-objects.rst

    '\_id'.
 In the example above it would default to 'user\_id'.
 -  **conditions**: an array of find() compatible conditions such as ``['Addresses.primary' => true]``
+-  **joinType**: the type of the join to use in the SQL query, default is INNER.
+You may want to use LEFT if your hasOne association is optional.
 -  **dependent**: When the dependent key is set to true, and an entity is deleted, the associated model records are also deleted.
 In this case we set it true so that deleting a User will also delete her associated